Rayyanbaig1243/web-scraping-using-python-/README.md

 HOW TO RUN:
-step 1): install all the reqiured libraries selenium, bs4, Pandas and Numpy. step 2): run the  python web_scrawling_on_Yelp.py on your terminal. strp 3): in terminal an messge was printed "Enter the no of pages need to be scrowled :". hear type the number pages to be scrwled maximum 250 approx.
+step 1): install all the reqiured libraries selenium, bs4, Pandas and Numpy. step 2): run the  python web_scrawling_on_Yelp.py on your terminal. strp 3): in terminal an messge was printed "Enter the no of pages need to be scrowled :". hear type the number pages to be Scrape maximum 250 approx.

 After running the script secsusfully it will store new_busines.csv file in your folders.